SoftwareDefinedBuildings/XBOSDocs/example-thermostat-driver-interface.md

 For this example, we will assume the following:

-* we are using a Venstar thermostat \(with its [corresponding driver](https://github.com/SoftwareDefinedBuildings/bw2-contrib/tree/master/driver/venstar)\), so we will see its service name, `s.venstar`
+* we are using a Venstar thermostat \(with its [corresponding driver](https://github.com/SoftwareDefinedBuildings/bw2-contrib/tree/master/driver/venstar\)\), so we will see its service name, `s.venstar`
 * the base URI of the driver is `myhome/devices`
+* the Venstar driver exposes a single instance of a thermostat that we call "Kitchen"
+* this instance exposes the standard XBOS thermostat interface \(`i.xbos.thermostat`\)

 #### Properties

-Reproduce the list of properties for the tstat interface
+Properties are the names to be used in the messages published and consumed on the URIs of this driver.
+These properties will be referenced in the Messages section below

 | **Name** | **Type** | **Description** | **Units** | Required |
 | :--- | :--- | :--- | :--- | :--- |